mattmccreesh/sHeap/README.md

 `LD_PRELOAD` is an environment variable that should be used to point to the `sheap.so` shared object file.

-For example, if you are at the top of the repo:
+For example, if you are at the top of the repo you can run with:
 ```
 LD_PRELOAD=$PWD/sheap.so ./runner
 ```

-## Structure
+## Files

 `main.c` - This is a test file that we can (should) use to make sure things are working